Luiza Neumayer - Chartered Psychologist, Trauma therapist, EFT Couples Therapist

 I’m here to help you find the inner strengths and resources you need to unblock what’s troubling you and move on with life.
 I’m a chartered psychologist, also qualified in Jungian psycho-dynamic counselling and experiential psychotherapy, working with individuals and couples.

 My clients tell me I’m warm, kind and insightful – which is good, because my main aim is to offer a welcoming place where you feel it’s safe to open up.
 With every client, I believe it’s important to build a strong, trusting relationship so you feel willing and able to consider making changes.
+I am offering a safe space for reflection where healing takes place.

 My way of working is safe, relational, experiential and reflective.
 I give you the chance to work through difficult emotions and traumatic life experiences in a deeply personal way, with an experienced helping hand at your side as you grow stronger and heal.